mickey9801/opencv_facerecognition/README.md

 * Classifiers file: haarcascade_frontalface_default.xml

    This is a pre-trained cascade classifier file for face detection provided by OpenCV.
-You may download the file in [OpenCV's GitHub](https://github.com/opencv/opencv/tree/master/data/haarcascades)
+You may download the file in [OpenCV's GitHub](https://github.com/opencv/opencv/tree/master/data/haarcascades) and store it in the project root (same directory of `setup.py`).

 ## Usage